TalkingQuickly/talkingquickly.github.io/_posts/2015-01-15-diy-ekg-with-arduino-javascript.md

 The Arduino sketch they provide is responsible for reading from the analogue inputs associated with the shield and then writing this data out to the Serial port.
 It's worth noting two things about the sketch:

-* The serial port is set to 57600bps no the usual 9600
+* The serial port is set to 57600bps not the usual 9600
 * The data is written in binary format rather than text so cannot be viewed using the standard Arduino Serial monitor

 The viewing software they provide is windows only and my end goal wasn't just to stream the data, it was to automate acquiring and analysing it.
 This meant writing my own.